The Sanilac Consortium for the Arts board consists of 5 members. Each member serves a 2 year term. The current board members are:

 For thirty years the Sanilac Consortium for the Arts has developed and promoted arts projects dynamically and supported other local people who developed performance and arts projects.
 We continue to seek projects to support and provide funding for.
 Contact us if you have an idea or, need support for any arts project in Sanilac County.

 In 2016, along with providing funding for several arts programs, the SCA along with the Sanilac Historical Society presented the first "Singin' the 60's Festival" held on the museum grounds.
-This event was a success and is going to be even bigger for 2017.
+This event was a success and continues to grow.